realworldocaml/book/en/inside-the-runtime.md

 Some constant values can be heap-allocated but never deallocated during the lifetime of the program, for example a list of integer constants.  `Heap_block` explicitly checks to see if the value is in the major or minor heap, and rejects most constant values.
-Compiler optimisations may also duplicate some immutable values such as floating-point values in arrays.
+Compiler optimizations may also duplicate some immutable values such as floating-point values in arrays.
 These may be finalised while another duplicate copy is being used by the program.